Alerts in HP Premium or Premium+ Support Dashboard

 Fan Warning

-A Fan warning alert is created when a fan is underperforming and can causing thermal issues.
+A Fan warning alert is created when a fan is underperforming and can cause thermal issues.

 The alert is automatically closed if the fan returns to a non-failed state.